mozey/ts/README.md

 ./build.sh
 ```

 Open the index file in your default browser to run the example.
-It will make some requests to [httpbin](https://httpbin.org)
-and display the results
+It will make some requests to [httpbin](https://httpbin.org) and display the results
 ```bash
 open build.index.html
 ```

-Make some change, run `build.sh` again,
-and click the browser refresh button to see the results
+Make some changes, run `build.sh` again, and click the browser refresh button to see the results

-Watch and rebuild when files are changed,
-you still have to refresh the browser window
+Watch and rebuild when files are changed, you still have to refresh the browser window manually
 ```bash
 ./watch.sh
 ```